stutimisra/EmotionalConversionStarGAN/README.md

  |- labels
  |- world
  ```

+`run_preprocessing.py` will take a few hours.
+We recommend saving `processed_data` somewhere.
+If you are in a rush and trying to test whether the model will work, you can interrupt the script after it has converted only a subset of the data.

  # Training EmotionStarGAN
  Main training script is **train_main.py**.
 However to automatically train a three emotion model (angry, sad, happy) as it was trained for "StarGAN for Emotional Speech Conversion: Validated by Data Augmentation of End-to-End Emotion Recognition", simply call:
  ```